alena-c/aws_dwh/README.md

     State and justify your database schema design and ETL pipeline.
     [Optional] Provide example queries and results for song play analysis

+### 1. Summary

-### 1. The purpose of the database in the context of srartup, Sparkify, and their analytical goals.
+The purpose of the database in the context of srartup, Sparkify, and their analytical goals.

 * nusic streaming app (Sparkify) -> grown user base and song database -> move their procceses and data to cloud:
  -- data resides in S3 (in a directory of JSON logs on app's user activity + JSON metadata on the app's songs.